-If the judge approves the motion to freeze your assets, the court will conduct a hearing on the motion which is why it is essential to be represented by experienced legal counsel from the beginning of the process.
+If the judge approves the motion and your assets are frozen, the court will conduct a hearing on the motion which is why it is essential to be represented by experienced legal counsel from the beginning of the process.
 Questions considered may include:

 - Is the restraining order too broad?

 - Does it restrict a third party (like a business partner)?

 - Does it prevent you from earning a living or paying valid expenses?

 If you are a business owner, you can have your divorce lawyer request that the judge allows you to operate your business during the divorce process and submit regular accountings of income and expenses.
 Keep in mind that this information may become a public record since it is part of the court’s file.

 If the motion is approved, it will be set to span a specific time period and expire on a specific date unless it is renewed by court order.
 During that time, funds in a bank account (for example) can be used as they normally would – to pay bills or everyday expenses.